 17.08.146 - Commercial use.

-"Commercial use" means a retail sales or service business, restaurant, office, or civic use serving the public.
+"Commercial use" means a retail sales or service business, restaurant, office, or civic use serving the public, and an office use that is not on the ground floor facing a commercial street.

 17.08.280 Height of building.